-PowderGate Delay Adjustment
+5.13.3 PowderGate Delay Adjustment

-The PowderGate's control valve air source is equipped with a delay valve (flow control), at the regulator to prevent it from opening for 45 - 60 seconds after internal pressure is released.
+The PowderGate's control valve air source is equipped with a delay valve (flow control) to prevent the PowderGate from opening for 45 - 60 seconds after internal pressure is released.
 This allows the tank pressure to escape through the vent hose, rather than the nozzle.
-This flow control is set at the factory and should not require and further adjust ment.
+This flow control is located on the top of the system regulator on the inside rear panel.
+It is set at the factory and should not require and further adjustment.
 However, if the PowderGate opens too quickly when depressurizing, or fails to open, the flow control adjustment can be checked.
 The delay valve has a locking ring and an adjustment knob.
 Loosen the locking ring by turning counterclockwise then adjust the delay valve with the knob by turning it fully clockwise until it stops.
-Turn knob back out counterclockwise 1/4 to 1/2 turn.
+Turn the knob back out counterclockwise 1/4 to 1/2 turns.
 Tighten the locking ring in place.
-If the delay cannot be properly set, it will be necessary to replace the flow control valve.